 Meet Darin Peterson, lead winemaker for Quady Wines.

-Darin has been the head winemaker at Quady Winery since 2015, but was the Assistant Winemaker here at Quady long before that.
+Darin has been the head winemaker at Quady Winery since 2015 and the Assistant Winemaker at Quady long before that.

 Meet Crystal Weaver-Kiessling, winemaker for Quady Wines.

-Crystal recently joined the Quady team bringing her passion, expertise, and years of experience to help make magic with the sweet wines that Quady is known and loved for.
+Crystal is a recent addition the Quady team bringing passion, expertise, and years of experience.
+This passion and expertise help make magic with the sweet wines Quady is known and loved for.

 Ready to explore the award-winning Quady Winery offerings?

 A tasting through Quady’s line-up of award-winning wines yields something for every kind of wine enthusiast.
-From sweet dessert wines, to effervescent Moscatos and phenomenal vermouths our tastebuds were in pure bliss from the first sips to our last!
+From sweet dessert wines to effervescent Moscatos and phenomenal vermouths, the experience is pure bliss for the tastebuds from the first sip to the last!